diefergil/personal-notes/docs/python/cli/click.md

 @click.group()
 def group2():
-    """This is group2 commands."""
+    '''This is group2 commands.'''
     pass

 @group2.command()
 def command1():
-    click.echo("Executing command1 from group2.")
+    click.echo('Executing command1 from group2.')

 @group2.command()
 def command2():
-    click.echo("Executing command2 from group2.")
+    click.echo('Executing command2 from group2.')
 ```

 You can then create an entry point in a main file (for example, main.py) that imports